 Hélène Grimaud – Biography

-She could be called a Renaissance woman for our times.
-Hélène Grimaud is not just a deeply passionate and committed musical artist whose pianistic accomplishments play a central role in her life.
+Renaissance woman Hélène Grimaud is not just a deeply passionate and committed musical artist whose pianistic accomplishments play a central role in her life.
 She is a woman with multiple talents that extend far beyond the instrument she plays with such poetic expression and peerless technical control.
 The French artist has established herself as a committed wildlife conservationist, a compassionate human rights activist and as a writer.

 Hélène Grimaud is undoubtedly a multi-faceted artist.
-Her deep dedication to her musical career, both in performances and recordings, is reflected and reciprocally amplified by the scope and depth of her environmental and literary pursuits.
+Her deep dedication to her musical career, both in performances and recordings, is reflected and reciprocally amplified by the scope and depth of her environmental, literary and artistic interests.